Market research and market reports

 4. Keep research impartial

 It's easy to encourage people to give the answer you want, for example, by asking leading questions or smiling at the 'right' answer.
 Discussions, where you're not working from a list of set questions, are particularly easy to distort.
-In a focus group, individuals with strong opinions may influence the views of others.
+In focus groups, strong opinions from a few people can influence others.

 5. Interpret results with care

 You need to make sure you draw the right conclusions from your research.
 Bear in mind that people may distort answers in the hope of affecting what you do.
-For example, they might say they would be interested in a product "if the price was lower".
-Qualitative research - where you're investigating feelings and attitudes - can be particularly difficult to interpret.
+For example, they might say they would buy a product if it were cheaper.
+Qualitative research, where you're investigating feelings and attitudes, can be particularly difficult to interpret.

 6. Be realistic